babylonchain/btc-staker/README.md

 2. `stakercli` - The `stakercli` is a command line interface (CLI) to facilitate interaction with the `stakerd` daemon .
-It enables users to stake funds, withdraw funds, unbond staked funds, retrieve the active validator set in Babylon, and more.
+It enables users to stake funds, withdraw funds, unbond staked funds, retrieve the active finality providers set in Babylon, and more.
 It serves as an intuitive interface for effortless control and monitoring of your Bitcoin staking activities.